-Favourable predictions of both domestic and international financial institutions regarding expected economic growth in 2018 bring reason for optimism to the financial industry, says Veroljub Dugalić Ph.D., Secretary General of the Association of Serbian Banks (ASC).
+Favourable predictions of both domestic and international financial institutions regarding expected economic growth in 2018 bring the reason for optimism to the financial industry, says Veroljub Dugalić Ph.D., Secretary-General of the Association of Serbian Banks (ASC).
 “Banks will provide reliable support in that process,” says our interlocutor.

 What will this year be like for the banks?
 What does current ASB data indicate?

 Even the preliminary information from the financial market in 2018 pointed towards realistic optimism.
 As a reminder, Bloomberg announced the Serbian dinar as the world’s number two currency at the beginning of the year, based on its performances from the previous 12 months; investors have demonstrated increased interest in investing in domestic securities, a mild recovery of lending activity was noted, while announcements and predictions of economic growth in this year are certainly most encouraging.

 This points toward 2018 being a year in which the banking sector will be further consolidated and banks’ role in the future economic development of our country will be strengthened.
 The system’s monetary stability has been fully sustained, and monetary policy instruments showed clear signals and incentives for increased lending activity.